 Excitation energies can be obtained for open-shell systems in a spin-unrestricted TDDFT calculation [154].
-This can not be used in case of spin-orbit coupling.
 To perform an open-shell TDDFT calculation one just needs to do an unrestricted SCF calculation and use the EXCITATION keyword.
 Presently the excitation energies can only be found with Davidson's procedure.
+In case of spin-orbit coupling, see the section on approximate spin-orbit coupled excitation energies open shell molecule.